haydenpog/freewebguisource/readme.md

 * Change Bot Token to your own
 * Change guildid to your own guild's id
 * Change the @commands.has_role("Admin") to your role's names
-* Startup on a py host, vps, or even your own pc if you are ballsy
+* Startup adminbot.py on a py host, vps, or even your own pc (remember you have to keep the adminbot py file in the same directory it is now.
+Otherwise it may break connections with all the databases, configs, etc.)

 # Why? lmfao
 As a avid fan of webgui based cheats, ive always been curious on how they are developed.
 It seriously doesnt make sense since you cant really code most of the backend in straight .js otherwise it would be broken asf.
 After finding flask (Basically python's website framework) I realized how I could make a webgui through this easily.
 (it wasnt easy).
 I also figured this was a good time to practice python,C#,html,css and even sql.
-In the end im super proud of this project, It took over 2-4 weeks to make over the many different repositories based around this.
+In the end im super proud of this project, It took over 2-4 weeks to make, over the many repositories based around this.
 I hope you enjoy my shitty code and fuck you im not coming back to minecraft.